cabforum/servercert/docs/EVG.md

    A.  **Legal Existence**: Verify that the Applicant is a legally recognized Government Entity, in existence in the political subdivision in which such Government Entity operates.
    B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
    C.  **Registration Number**: Attempt to obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
-Where the Registration Agency does assign a Registration Number, the CA SHALL attempt to obtain the Applicant's date of incorporation, registration, or formation that created the Government Entity.
+Where the Registration Agency does assign a Registration Number, the CA SHALL attempt to obtain the Applicant's date of incorporation, registration, or formation.

 3. **Business Entity Subjects**